1909 VFL grand final: The Grand Final

-The South Melbourne side was missing full-back Bill Dolphin, who was injured, and winger Jim Caldwell, who had been suspended for nine matches for striking Carlton's George Bruce in the Final.
-Norm Clark was available for Carlton.
+The South Melbourne side was missing full-back Bill Dolphin, who was injured; winger Jim Caldwell, who had been suspended for nine matches for striking Carlton's George Bruce in the previous week's preliminary final; and top forward Dick Casey, who was injured from the previous week's final.
+Had Casey been fit, he would have taken pressure off South Melbourne's leading goalkicker that season, Len Mortimer, who, despite kicking a goal, played indifferently throughout.
+South's replacements were Bob Deas, Horrie Drane, and Ted Wade.
+Norm Clark was available for Carlton; he replaced Les Beck from the Blues' winning Final side of the previous week.

 The match, played in a rather unsettling wind, was very closely contested, with the teams tied at both quarter- and half-time.
-In the first quarter, South Melbourne's back-flanker Tom Grimshaw was felled, but eventually recovered consciousness, and finished the match standing in the goal-square.
-In the second quarter, Carlton's Jack Baquie badly injured his ankle and left the field, but eventually returned in the third quarter to stand in the forward-pocket.
+In the first quarter, South Melbourne's back-flanker Tom Grimshaw was knocked out, but he eventually recovered consciousness and finished the match standing in the goal square.
+In the second quarter, Carlton's Jack Baquie badly injured his ankle and left the field, but he eventually returned in the third quarter to stand in the forward pocket.
 In the third quarter, Carlton rover Martin Gotz was knocked out and was carried from the ground on a stretcher, but he returned to the ground in the last quarter and stood in the forward line.

-In a powerful third quarter, in which Belcher, Ricketts, Cameron, Mortimer, and Gough in sequence brought the ball from the deep back-line to the forward-line untouched by a single Carlton player, eventuating in Gough's goal, South Melbourne drew ahead of Carlton, 4.12 (36) to 3.11 (29).
+In a powerful third quarter—in which Belcher, Ricketts, Cameron, Mortimer, and Gough in sequence brought the ball from the deep backline to the forward line untouched by a single Carlton player, eventuating in Gough's goal—South Melbourne drew ahead of Carlton, 4.12 (36) to 3.11 (29).

 In the last quarter, Carlton had several chances to win, scoring 1.1 to South Melbourne's two behinds.
 With five minutes to go, "Mallee" Johnson and Charlie Hammond got the ball to centre half-forward Harvey Kelly, who kicked a goal, bringing Carlton to two points behind.
-Carlton lost the ensuing centre-bounce at the restart of play.
+Carlton lost the ensuing centre bounce at the restart of play.
 The ball got to South Melbourne's forward Len Mortimer, but his kick did not make the distance.
 Carlton moved forward, kicking the ball towards the goals, but William Thomas took what turned out to be a match-saving mark for South Melbourne, as the ball was not near either goal for the remainder of the match.

 South Melbourne 4.14 (38) defeated Carlton 4.12 (36).

 Film

-The 1909 Grand Final was filmed by Charles Cozens Spencer's Sydney-based film company, and is the oldest known surviving footage of Australian rules football in action.
+The 1909 Grand Final was filmed by Spencer's Pictures, a Sydney-based film company, and it is the oldest known surviving footage of Australian rules football in action.
 The near-complete silent film can be viewed on the National Film and Sound Archive's YouTube channel (see external links).